-Welcoming you at the Skopje airport.
-Transfer to your hotel and little bit of free time.
-In the relaxed afternoon, our local guide will give you brief presentation of the tour and he will take you on a walking tour starting from the centuries old Kale – Skopje fortress.
-We will continue to the Old Turkish Bazaar, mingling with the locals, meeting different cultures and religions, old forgotten crafts, as well.
-The second part of the afternoon we will visit museums – the Museum of Macedonian struggle, possibilities to visit the Archaeological museum of Macedonia with one of the biggest ancient coins collection in the world exclusively from Macedonian territory.
-We walk across the Stone Bridge, the land mark of the city, and stop in front of the monument and fountain of Alexander the Great.
+Welcoming you at Skopje Airport.
+Transfer to your hotel and a little bit of free time.
+In the relaxed afternoon, our local guide will give you a brief presentation of the tour and he will take you on a walking tour starting from the old Kale – Skopje Fortress.
+We will continue to the Old Turkish Bazaar, mingling with the locals, meeting different cultures and religions, and seeing old forgotten crafts.
+In the second part of the afternoon, we will visit the Museum of Macedonian struggle and possibly the Archaeological Museum of Macedonia.
+We walk across the Stone Bridge, the landmark of the city, and admire the biggest monument and fountain of Alexander the Great.
 The next stop will be the memorial house of Mother Teresa.
 She was born in Skopje in 1910.
 Welcoming dinner in a national restaurant.

 After breakfast we depart to the archaeological site of Skupi, where we will start our day tour.
 Skupi is one of the largest Roman towns dating from the Late Antiquity.
 The site contains structures which date from the first to the sixth century, as well as remains of an early Christian church and tombs around it.
 It is estimated that the territory of Skopje has been inhabited for at least 4000 years with evidence of Neolithic settlements found in the Kale Fortress in the city center.
 During the era of Philip of Macedon and his son Alexander, Skopje became more important during their expansion of ancient Macedonia.
 In the first century under Roman rule it became a legionary camp.
 After the ninth century Skopje became a significant Byzantine seat for the Orthodox Church in Macedonia.
 In 1392 it was conquered by the Ottoman Turks for the next 5 centuries.
 Next to the center of Skupi, we will visit an ancient, very well preserved aqueduct.
 In the afternoon we depart to Matka Canyon, which is a protected nature reserve and home to several medieval monasteries, caves, and rich flora and fauna.
 We will visit the church St. Andrea built in 1389.
 The frescoes are very realistic and not typical for that period.
 We will take a boat trip visiting Vrelo Cave.
 In the late afternoon we will enjoy in the lunch and the picturesque lake from the restaurant terrace.
 Back to Skopje, dinner in a national restaurant.

-After the breakfast we depart for the National park Galicica situated on the Galicica mountain.
+After breakfast, we depart to the National park Galicica situated on the Galicica mountain.
 The mountain separates the two big Lakes of Ohrid and Prespa.
-We will stop on several view points to relax, enjoy and admire the natural beauty of the natural park, with magnificent panoramic views of both lakes.
+We will stop on several viewpoints to relax, enjoy and admire the natural beauty of the National Park, with magnificent panoramic views of both lakes.
 The park has become a protected breeding ground for many species of birds.
 We continue to Prespa region, well known in Macedonia and wider for its apple fields.
-In the village of Kurbinovo in the northeast part of Prespa region we will visit the small church of St. George with the frescoes masterpiece of the Annunciation from the Byzantine era, painted in 1191.
-In the village of Brajchino, an example of the typical rural architecture of the region, we will take a walk around the village meeting the locals and enjoy a meal in a village house with real homemade specialities.
-After lunch a short nature walk to the Monastery of St. Petka.
+In the village of Kurbinovo in the northeast part of the Prespa region we will visit the small church of St. George with the frescoes masterpiece of the Annunciation from the Byzantine era, painted in 1191.
+In the village of Brajchino, an example of the typical rural architecture of the region, we will take a walk around the village meeting the locals and enjoy a meal in a village house with real homemade specialties.
+After lunch, a short nature walk will take us to the Monastery of St. Petka.
 In the evening we are in Bitola.
-Dinner in a national restaurant in the city centre.
+Dinner in a national restaurant in the city center.
 Overnight.

-After breakfast we depart for Prilep, the center of the tobacco growing region.
-We stop at the old quarter Varosh and visit the beautifully-fresco-ed church of St. Nicolas.
-The town itself also was the capital of the last Christian kingdom of Macedonia in the late 14th century.
-Strolling through the central streets of the town, in a distance we will be able to see King Marko’s fortress, the monument of Alexander the Great, the Leaning Tower from 19th century.
+After breakfast, we depart to Prilep, the center of the tobacco-growing region.
+We stop at the old quarter Varosh and visit the beautifully-frescoed church of St. Nicolas.
+The town itself also was the capital of the last Christian Kingdom of Macedonia in the late 14th century.
+Strolling through the central streets of the town, in a distance, we will be able to see King Marko’s fortress, the monument of Alexander the Great, the Leaning Tower from the 19th century.
 Coffee break and we continue to the archaeological site Styberra, an important urban center that existed from the end of the 4th century BC to 4th century AD.
 The city has collapsed after the raid of the Goths in 267/8 or 268/9 AD.
-In the ancient written sources about the Roman–Macedonian wars, it is recorded that during the expedition of the consul Sulpicius against the Macedonian king Philip V (200 BC), the Roman armada arrived in Styberra, where they renewed their supplies with grain.
-According the same records, we also learn that the last king of Ancient Macedonia, Perseus in the year 169 BC organized his military command post in the city of Styberra, against the Romans.
+In the ancient written sources about the Roman–Macedonian wars, it is recorded that during the expedition of the consul Sulpicius against the Macedonian king Philip V (200 BC), the Roman armada arrived in Styberra, where they renewed their supplies of grain.
+According to the same records, we also learn that the last king of Ancient Macedonia, Perseus in the year 169 BC organized his military command post in the city of Styberra, against the Romans.
 In the afternoon we continue to the most important wine region, Tikvesh which is also the largest wine region in Macedonia.
-On our way we will pass through the towns of Negotino and Kavadarci, both known for their vine growing and wine production.
+On our way, we will pass through the towns of Negotino and Kavadarci, both known for their vine growing and wine production.
 Before arriving in Popova Kula winery, in the small town of Demir Kapija, we visit the ancient city of Stobi, at the intersection of the Via Militaris and the Via Diagonalis.
 Located between Veles and Negotino, Stobi is the most important archaeological site in Macedonia, once the biggest Roman city in the Balkans.
-Archaeologists have discovered traces of the Paeonians, an ancient civilization in Macedonian, as well as traces of the Macedonian-Hellenistic, Roman, and early Christian periods.
-At the time of Philip II of Macedon it was already an important strategic military center and also a significant cultural, trade, and communication center.
+Archaeologists have discovered traces of the Paeonians, an ancient civilization in Macedonian, as well as traces of the Macedonian-Hellenistic, Roman, and Early Christian periods.
+At the time of Philip II of Macedon, it was already an important strategic military center and also a significant cultural, trade, and communication center.
 Stobi maintained its status under the Roman Empire and experienced major growth.
 We will walk through the site and view basilicas, palaces, the Forum, Theatre, ancient synagogue, casino, and the museum.
-Arrival in the winery, check in and a short tour of the winery premises will be organized together with an oenologist.
-After lunch we will have free time.
+Arrival in the winery, check-in and a short tour of the winery premises will be organized together with an oenologist.
+After lunch, we will have free time.
 For those willing, we can organize a bike tour of the surrounding area.
 Overnight in the winery hotel.

-After the breakfast, check out from the winery hotel and transfer to Strumica.
-On the way we make a stop to visit the archaeological site Isar Marvinci.
-The discovered stadium milestone from the 3rd or the beginning of the 2nd century BC leads to the conclusion that the name of the ancient city was Idomene, that belonged to the southern Macedonian area called Amphacsitida.
-The archaeological site contains remnants of a temple, dated from 181 BC and designed according the Roman concept, dedicated to the Roman emperor Comodus.
-The archaeological findings are dated from the Bronze Age to the late Antiquity, and are especially significant in clarifying the culture of pre-Roman Payonia and Macedonia.
+After breakfast, check out from the winery hotel and transfer to Strumica.
+On the way, we make a stop to visit the archaeological site Isar Marvinci.
+The discovered stadium milestone from the 3rd or the beginning of the 2nd century BC leads to the conclusion that the name of the ancient city was Idomene, which belonged to the southern Macedonian area called Amphacsitida.
+The archaeological site contains remnants of a temple, dated from 181 BC and designed according to the Roman concept, dedicated to the Roman emperor Commodus.
+The archaeological findings are dated from the Bronze Age to the Late Antiquity and are especially significant in clarifying the culture of pre-Roman Payonia and Macedonia.
 We continue to Strumica.
-First we check in, and then we head to the mountain Belasica, to experience the natural beauty of the area.
+First, we check-in, and then we head to the mountain Belasica, to experience the natural beauty of the area.
 After a short driving, we continue on foot to visit two local waterfalls, Smolare and Koleshino.
 On the way back, we will have a chance to mingle with the local villagers and have our homemade lunch in some of the guest houses in the area.
 Back in town and organized dinner in a National restaurant.